s-macke/FSHistory/README.md

 # Technical aspects

 Always when I start a new project I wonder what programming language I should use.
 Most of the time the requirements are the same.
-It must be fast, typed and the result must presentable on a website.
+It must be fast, strongly typed and the result must presentable on a website.
 Especially I would like to keep it as simple as possible.
 C is usually my language of choice when the logic doesn't get too complicated.
 And this is exactly the case for such emulators.
 Low level hardware emulation on a low level language.

 C is also the natural choice for WebAssembly as the language features fit perfect.
 It is like you write an ordinary C-library.